 Japanese Magnolia Jane has abundant, long-lasting purple flower buds – fragrant with showy color.
 With Jane, you have the glory of a saucer magnolia without the need for extensive space or care.
 Mostly noted for its compact shrub habit, slightly fragrant reddish-purple tulip-shaped flowers, this magnolia blooms a bit in the Spring and throughout the summer.

-A full grown Jane Magnolia is a slow-growing, deciduous shrub/small tree that will typically rise to be over 10 feet tall and up to 15 feet and 8-10 feet wide.
+A full grown Jane Magnolia is a slow-growing, deciduous shrub/small tree that will typically rise to be over 8 feet and up to 10 feet tall and 8 to 10 feet wide.
 Medium 6 inch leathery, dark-green leaves prepare the magnolia x Jane for summer, turning a lovely copper-yellow in the fall.

 The Jane Magnolia shrub does best in widely adaptable, well drained soils and in full sun to partial shade.
 This is a late-spring blooming magnolia variety making it a perfect choice where you are less apt to suffer frost damage in spring where late spring frosts are common.
 The flower buds will appear in early spring and begin to open the cup shaped flowers when the weather begins to warm.

 The moderately slow growth rate of this flowering tree makes it a great front yard tree.
 Prefers slightly acidic soil.
 To enhance the variation of flower colors, the addition of acidic sulfur or peat moss can help.

 Planting the spring flowering Jane magnolia shrub is easy.
 We ship our plants rooted in soil in containers.
 When the tree arrives, loosen the soil around the root ball to encourage new root growth.
 Dig a hole and place the plant down to the top of the root.
 Plant your Jane Magnolia and cover with soil and mulch appropriately to help retain moisture.
 These are not bare root trees.